How Anime Helps Overcome Anxiety and Mental Illness

 I’ll admit though, at first I really didn’t like Guren but now I see him as more of a father figure for Yu.
 He grew on me.
 Though I still don’t like Ferid.
 He’s fabulous but he needs to stop hurting my babies.

 These practices, over time, have become invaluable in my fight against sadness and fear.
 Since first watching I’ve discovered many other anime that portray or describe depression in a similar way.
 I’m better than I used to be — not necessarily because I’m happier, but because I’ve had the chance to recognize what my depression looks like and what it can do to my world.
-And each time I find a new anime that similarly depicts depression, it’s a bit like a mini therapy session.
+And each time I find a new anime that similarly depicts depression or any type of mental illness, it’s a bit like a mini therapy session.

-No matter what, we CAN kick depression in the face!
+No matter what, we CAN kick depression and mental illness in the face!

 Don’t forget to check out the Nerdy Girl Anime Store!